Physics / Computer Science

 Hardware that exploits quantum phenomena can dramatically alter

 the nature of computation.
 Though constructing a working quantum

-computer is a formidable technological challenge, the theory of
+computer is a formidable technological challenge, there has been much recent

 quantum computation is of interest in itself, offering strikingly